LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Facebook Messenger Templates/Generic_Template.md

   </tr>
   <tr>
     <td>bold</td>
     <td>Defines if text will be bold or not.
-Will always be set to ‘true’ in Facebook generic, button or list layouts </td>
+Will always be set to ‘true’ in Facebook generic, button or list templates </td>
     <td>Boolean</td>
     <td>N</td>
   </tr>
   <tr>
     <td>size</td>
     <td>Defines the element size.
-Will always be set to ‘large’ in Facebook generic, button or list layouts</td>
+Will always be set to ‘large’ in Facebook generic, button or list templates</td>
     <td>Enum - small/medium/large</td>
     <td>N</td>
   </tr>
   <tr>
     <td>button</td>
-    <td>Buttons contains click and actions fields that define the type of action set on user click operation </td>
+    <td>Buttons contains click and actions properties that define the type of action set on user click operation </td>
     <td>Object </td>
     <td>Y</td>
   </tr>